-Does the child have a disability?
-According to Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, a “person with a disability” means any person who has a physical or mental impairment which substantially limits one or more major life activities, has a record of such impairment or is regarded as having such an impairment.
+Does the participant have a disability that restricts their diet and have they submitted a Special Diet Statement completed by a licensed physician that supports their request for a special diet?
+If so, the Child and Adult Care Food Program (CACFP) facility must provide the prescribed food substitutions or modifications at no charge as described below.
+Federal civil rights law defines a person with a disability as any person who has a physical or mental impairment which substantially limits one or more major life activities, has a record of such impairment, or is regarded as having such an impairment.

 A CACFP facility may, but is not required to, make food substitutions for a participant who does not have a disability, but who is medically certified as having a special medical or dietary need.
 A Special Diet Statement must be completed by a “recognized medical authority” (as described below) and submitted to the CACFP facility.
 Each special dietary request should be evaluated on a case‐by‐case basis.
 Although not required in this situation, CACFP facilities should consider accommodating reasonable requests.